THE

 Rule Two

-These two prices must be updated yearly and extended from, (or indexed to) the only balanced base period in modern history, {1946 through 1952} = 100.
+These two prices must be updated yearly and extended from, (or indexed to) the only balanced base period in American history, {1946 through 1952} = 100.

 NOTE!
-Balance is impossible if these two prices are artificially set to conform with imbalanced base periods.
-Today, the only correct answer is $12.50.
+National economic balance is impossible if these two prices are artificially set to conform with imbalanced base periods.
+Today, the only correct answer is $15.50.

 Rule Three